Back to Blog

 Getting More Reviews in the First Place

-According to BrightLocal's 2024 Local Consumer Review Survey, 88% of consumers would use a business that replies to all of its reviews, compared to just 47% who would use a business that doesn't respond at all.
-That gap is significant — and it's driven almost entirely by trust.
+Consumers are significantly more likely to choose a business that responds to all of its reviews than one that doesn't respond at all.
+That gap is driven almost entirely by trust.

 But you can't respond strategically if you don't have enough reviews to work with.
 The ADA specifically recommends that front desk staff invite patients to post a review during checkout, using a simple notecard that explains where to go and how to post.
 That low-friction ask, done consistently, makes a real difference over time.